TLDR:

 - Huge Power Bills: Longer training + idling GPUs = much higher electricity bills.
 The more you try to save on hardware, the more money you lose on operations.

-That's what makes this monopoly so deceptive: it hides in your power bills and your lost time, not just in hardware invoices.
+That's what makes their market dominance so deceptive -- it hides in your power bills and your lost time, not just in hardware invoices.

 Having won the present on raw performance, Nvidia can harden its moat by licensing the fabric selectively and turning NVLink racks into the default blueprint for hyperscale AI factories.7